 Demographics serve as a huge tailwind for the company.
 With more than 10,000 people reaching Medicare eligibility every day, the need for Welltower’s space will only grow.
 WELL stock stands to benefit.
 Profits took a hit in 2017.
 However, the overall trend has leaned toward profit increases.
 Consensus net income estimates stand at $4.02 per share for this fiscal year.
 This gives the company a forward PE of around 13, well below industry averages.
 For the next two years, it expects profits to grow at about 4% per year.

 The company paid $3.48 per share in dividends last year.
-At a stock price of around $54 per share, this places the dividend yield at over 6.4%.
+At a stock price of around $54 per share, this places the dividend yield at around 5.6%.
 Moreover, future profit increases will lead to corresponding increases in the dividend.

-This year has started off poorly for T stock.
-With its merger with Time Warner Inc (NYSE:TWX) facing challenges and upper management facing questions over hiring Trump attorney Michael Cohen as a consultant, investors have sold off the stock.
+This year started off poorly for T stock.
+With its merger with Time Warner Inc (NYSE:TWX) facing challenges and upper management facing questions over hiring Trump attorney Michael Cohen as a consultant, investors had sold off the stock.
+It happened again once the merger went through.

 Upgrading to 5G will cost AT&T and its peers a combined amount of at least $300 billion.
 Given the level of capital spending required, T stock investors will likely see little stock price appreciation in the near term.
 However, if investors want a high, safe, reliable dividend that will only continue growing, they should look no further than T stock.